Daily Watchlist Archive

 The Chronicle deploys condors only on indices (SPY, QQQ) and only when the GEX regime is Neutral or Bearish — conditions where the gamma environment suppresses large directional moves, making range-bound price action more likely.

-| Parameter | Default | Notes |
+| Parameter | Approach | Rationale |

 |---|---|---|

-| Short Call Strike | Call Wall level | Dealer resistance makes this a natural ceiling |
+| Short Call Strike | Anchored to Call Wall level | Dealer resistance at the Call Wall makes it a natural price ceiling — sell there |

-| Short Put Strike | Put Wall level | Dealer support makes this a natural floor |
+| Short Put Strike | Anchored to Put Wall level | Dealer support at the Put Wall makes it a natural price floor — sell there |

-| Underlying | SPY, QQQ | High liquidity, tight spreads, liquid options chains |
+| Underlying | SPY, QQQ | High liquidity, tight spreads, and liquid options chains keep costs low |

 Management Rules